SimULi: Real-Time LiDAR and Camera Simulation with Unscented Transforms: Experiments

 \paragraph{Metrics.} We evaluate image quality through PSNR, SSIM \citep{ssim}, and the AlexNet variant of LPIPS \citep{zhang2018perceptual}.
 We list the median absolute depth error, mean relative depth accuracy, and chamfer distance of LiDAR predictions in meters, and intensity and ray drop accuracy for methods that support it.
 As 3DGRT and LiDAR-RT need ray tracing cores, we measure camera and LiDAR rendering speed (denoted in millions of pixels/rays per second) on an NVIDIA A40.

 \paragraph{Results.} We present results in \cref{tab:waymo-interp} and qualitative examples in \cref{fig:waymo-static}.
 Visually, \method\ outperforms all methods by $>$2dB PSNR, and is best or nearly-best across all other metrics.
 It outperforms LiDAR-RT~\citep{zhou2024lidarrt}, which solely targets LiDAR reconstruction, on all metrics except ray drop accuracy (for which LiDAR-RT uses a U-Net refinement network) and renders $>$10$\times$ faster.
 Although our camera rendering builds upon 3DGUT~\citep{wu20253dgut}, the improvements in our pipeline (anchoring, appearance variation, environment map) improve rendering quality by 3dB PSNR and produce fewer ``floaters", leading to slightly faster rendering.
+Compared to AlignMiF~\citep{tang2024alignmif}, which addresses camera-LiDAR misalignment via feature fusion that incurs a large inference-time cost, our factorization actually improves rendering speed (as we only rasterize the subset of Gaussians relevant to the sensor being rendered).